c29reid/Planets-Game/README.txt

 - Stars + animations

 Next steps:
+- Include eclipse .project and etc so that this can be opened in eclipse
 - Add planets and planet generating
 - Add rockets with collision
 - Add weapons